balaji1974/python-and-machinelearning/03 - Machine Learning Basics/README.md

 Where do I find pre-trained models?

-Pre-trained models are available on PyTorch hub, TensorFlow hub, model zoo and within the fast.ai framework.
+Pre-trained models are available on PyTorch hub, TensorFlow hub, Model zoo, Hugging Face models (https://huggingface.co/models) and within the fast.ai framework.
 This is a good place to look first for building any kind of proof of concept.

 What about the other kinds of models?